Successful Use of Machine Learning to Identify Jim Crow Laws

 OCR output was split into chapters and sections so individual laws (sections) could be classified.
 Metadata were created for each volume, chapter, and section, adding value to the data set and allowing it to be used in new ways (like our searchable laws database).

 Segmenting the OCR results into chapters and sections was a significant effort: initially, 27,327 chapter/section split errors were identified.
-89.7% of the errors were corrected.
+89.7% of the errors were corrected for version 1, and the remaining errors were corrected for version 2.

 Jim Crow Law Training Set